 The Programme Operator shall, in line with Article 8.16 of the Regulations, ensure that any public support under the EEA and Norwegian Financial Mechanisms 2014-2021 complies with the procedural and substantive state aid rules applicable at the time when the public support is granted.

-The provision of support under this Call is awarded as de minimis aid under the De minimis aid scheme for supporting bilateral relations in the area of business development and innovation as amended by Addendum No. 1 (DM-2/2020) (hereinafter referred to as “the Scheme”).
+The provision of support under this Call is awarded as de minimis aid under the De minimis aid scheme for supporting the development of businesses and bilateral partnerships (DM-22/2024) (hereinafter referred to as “the Scheme”).
 The Scheme is published in the Commercial Journal and at the Program Operator´s website.
-The Scheme has entered into force on 16 August, 2021.
+The Scheme has entered into force on 07 May, 2024.

 Before approving the Grant Application, the Programme Operator will carry out a state aid test.
 In the case the Programme Operator establishes that the provision of the contribution would constitute de minimis aid, the PO shall assess its compatibility with the conditions set out in the Scheme.